awslabs/autonomous-driving-data-framework/docs/deployment_guide.md

 #### Dockerhub Support

 To avoid throttling from `DockerHub` when building images, you should create a parameter/re-use an existing parameter in `AWS Secrets Manager` to store your DockerHub username and password.
+NOTE: This is optional, but you may experience throttling at DockerHub.
+To create an account, see [DockerHub](https://hub.docker.com/signup).

 To create/update the default secret (aws-addf-docker-credentials) run: